osohq/oso/docs/content/python/new-roles/getting-started.md

     Getting started with SQLAlchemy roles
 ---

-**TODO** i want every code snippet in here to link to the sample app

 **TODO** i want every API link to go to reference

-**TODO** i want there to be less distractions from reading (no huge floating footer, TOC on sidebar, floating header & banners)
+**TODO** i want code snippets to be full paths

+**TODO** i want to configure literal include in the front matter so i don't need params each time

 # Getting started